IDR/repos/README.md

 ### Bump the release number and commit changes

     # edit PREVIOUS, VERSION and MESSAGE in tag.sh
-    git commit -a -m "Updating all repos for IDR x.y.z""
+    git commit -a -m "Updating all repos for IDR x.y.z"

 ### Tag and push all subcomponents